 If you have been injured due to a dog encounter you may be pursued a claim under the dog owner’s homeowner’s or renter’s insurance policy.
 7

-What If My Bicycle Crash Was Caused by Another Cyclist?
+What If My Bicycle Crash in Massachusetts Was Caused by Another Cyclist?

 A less common crash scenario we see but a very dangerous one nonetheless, is when a cyclist is injured by another cyclist.
 These types of crashes can result in serious injuries and sometimes death.
 In a recent case we handled, our client was cycling with the flow of vehicular traffic as required, when another cyclist coming in the opposite, but the wrong direction struck our client causing very serious injuries.
 The cyclist traveling in the wrong direction had a homeowner’s policy who stepped in and provided coverage for their policyholder.
 The important thing to remember here is that in scenarios that DO NOT involve an automobile, the at-fault person, may be covered for their negligence through their homeowner’s policy or if they are renters, through their renter’s insurance.
 This fact is not common knowledge and it often prevents injured cyclists from pursuing their legal right to seek compensation when they are injured.
 Since the language found in homeowners and renter’s insurance policies vary, it is important to have an experienced bicycle attorney review the facts of your case as soon as possible after your accident.